cloudogu/ecosystem/docs/docs/user-guide/dogu-upgrade.md

 }
 ```

+***Please Note:***

-Note the script configuration is always loaded from the new version of the dogu.
+The configuration for the upgrade scripts is always loaded from the new version of the dogu.
+The new dogu knows, what is required for the update.

-If a pre-upgrade script is defined in the new version, the it is copied from the **new image** in to the **old container** and is executed in the **old container**.
+If a pre-upgrade script is defined in the new version, then it is extracted from the **new image** into the **old container**.
+This enables the execution of the pre-update script in the **old container**.

 The post-upgrade is executed after the **new container** is started.

 This behaviour is useful for complicated tasks such as dump (pre-upgrade) and restore (post-upgrade).